-The Board is comprised of 12 members with representation from the geographic areas in accordance with the Rules of Interior Savings Credit Union.
+The Board is comprised of 12 members with representation from the Interior Savings Credit Union's trading area.
 To promote continuity of Board composition, each year the terms of four directors expire.
 Board members may seek re-election at that time.